braze-inc/braze-docs/_docs/_partners/channel_extensions/creative_and_personalization/intelligent_creative/movable_ink.md

 - Dynamically personalize images for email, push, or rich notifications based on last known behavior.<br>
 	For Example:
 	- Using a Rich Push Message to dynamically create a schedule of events by pulling data from API.
-	- Using the Countdown Timer feature to notify users when a big sale is approaching (e.g Black Friday, Valentines Day, Holiday Deals, etc.)
+	- Using the Countdown Timer feature to notify users when a big sale is approaching (e.g Black Friday, Valentine's Day, Holiday Deals, etc.)
 	- Use the Scratch Off feature as a fun and interactive way to disburse Promo Codes.

 ## Implementation Process